Terms and Conditions of Service

 B. INTERRUPTION DUE TO EMERGENCIES OR POWER SUPPLIER INTERRUPTIONS

-The preceding notification requirement does not apply to any interruption which may be caused by storms or other causes over which the Cooperative has no control nor will interruption of service caused by the failure of the power supplier be considered as the responsibility of the Cooperative.
+The preceding notification requirement does not apply to any interruption which may be caused by storms or other causes over which SECO Energy has no control nor will interruption of service caused by the failure of the power supplier be considered as the responsibility of the Cooperative.

 C. MORE THAN ONE MEMBER PER METER

-Where more than one member is served from a single meter, that meter shall be billed on non-residential rates; for example, two mobile homes on one meter (2 separate buildings must be commercial rate).
-However, a separate meter for workshop, garage, pool or tennis court etc., which is essentially an accessory use of the home, is considered residential and will be billed as such.
+Where more than one member is served from a single meter, that meter shall be billed on non-residential rates; for example, two mobile homes on one meter (two separate buildings must be commercial rate).
+However, a separate meter for a workshop, garage, pool or tennis court, etc., which is essentially an accessory use of the home, is considered residential and will be billed as such.
 Pumps separately metered for residential purposes only also fall into this category for residential billing.

 D. TWO WIRE SERVICE